 Here’s what's wrong with the email:

-Whether you're a small business owner or a freelancer, payment collection doesn't have to be a nightmare.
-Being clever and polite about it and following a specific protocol can make things much smoother and more effective.
+Whether you're a small business owner or a freelancer, collecting payments doesn't have to be a nightmare.
+Remaining professional and maintaining a polite tone as you follow up on overdue payments can make things much smoother and lead to positive outcomes.